Skip to content

 Grooming

 British Shorthairs don’t need much grooming.
 Their dense and plush coat doesn’t mat or tangle easily.
 A weekly brush with a cat brush, grooming glove, or comb should be enough.
-They might need more grooming during seasonal shedding (spring and autumn).
+They might need more grooming during seasonal shedding in spring and autumn, but this is still relatively low maintenance compared to other cats.

-Their coats come in a variety of colours.
+British Shorthair coats come in a variety of colours.
 They can be white, black, red, cream, smoke, blue, lilac, ginger, chocolate, silver or golden.
 A variety of patterns and shadings are also found, including colourpoint and tabby.
 But the grey-blue or ‘British Blue’ remains the most popular.
-Their eye colour mainly depends on the colour of their coat, but many have copper-coloured eyes.

 Training